vkedlian/MicroExonator/README.md

 ## Alternative splicing analyses

 Microexonator can couple the annotation and quantification of microexon with other downstream tools to asses alternative splicing changing.
 We have incorporated [whippet](https://github.com/timbitz/Whippet.jl) into a downstream snakemake workflow that can directly use the microexon annotation and quantification files to assess differential inclusion of microexons between multiple conditions.
-For this porpuse we recomend to install a custumised conda enviroment that has snkamemake and julia 0.6.1 installed.
+For this purpose we recomend to install a custumised conda enviroment that has snkamemake and julia 0.6.1 installed.
 This can be don by using the following command from inside a MicroExonator folder:

 `conda env create -f Whippet/julia_0.6.1.yaml`